-This report is the twelfth publication from the DNS Abuse Institute's measurement initiative DNSAI Compass.
+This report is the thirteenth publication from the DNS Abuse Institute's measurement initiative DNSAI Compass.

-The 'General DNS Abuse Trends' section of this report sees an decrease in observed levels of malware in June 2023.
-Observed phishing in June 2023 remains similar.
+The 'General DNS Abuse Trends' section of this report includes data for July 2023.
+This month our methodology observed a decrease in the number of unique domains engaged in malware distribution, compared to June 2023.
+Observed phishing increased in July 2023 for the first time in six months.
+Overall mitigation rates for phishing and malware combined remained similar.

-This is the third month we have included 'Specific Reporting', this is intended to show the spectrum of how malicious phishing and malware is concentrated across the DNS registration ecosystem.
+This is the fourth report to include 'Specific Reporting', which is intended to show the spectrum of how malicious phishing and malware is concentrated across the DNS registration ecosystem.
 It identifies registrars and TLDs with higher and lower relative volumes of malicious domain registration in their Domains Under Management (DUM), or new registrations.

-The Specific Reporting section of this report contains data for May 2023.
+This month, the Specific Reporting section of this report contains two subsections: